tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 The cards automatically fall back to those PNGs on mobile where autoplay may be blocked.

+## For more information about the cards, see full documentation

-## 8 · What happens behind the scenes
+## 9 · What happens behind the scenes
 *Blinds card
 	*Because every WebM frame is an I-frame, the browser can jump straight to frame N.
 	*The card calculates duration from your motor spec (percent / speed) and eases the motion with JavaScript requestAnimationFrame.
-	*When the glide stops, the current video frame is drawn onto a hidden canvas and shown as a PNG overlay—no “tap-to-play” icon.
+	*When the glide stops, the current video frame is drawn onto a hidden canvas and shown as a PNG.

 *Fan card
 	*WebM silently loops; when entity.state='off' the first frame is frozen.